ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 the very best.
 The shell or outer cover­
 ing of the seed is hard, and if planted
 its dry state, in rather a dry soil, will
 tardy in germenting.
-Soaking the see
+Soaking the seed
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_cobweb_ver04:data:sn85026193:00280775757:1864052501:0047/pct:6.709265,66.834905,12.779553,17.532209/!600,600/0/default.jpg"/>
 </td>